-Field trips
+Field Trips

 Field trips are an integral part of the educational programme at ISR and participation is expected.
 They support the PYP units of inquiry and offer a variety of authentic opportunities for students to learn.
 Through field trips students develop their self management skills and acquire such life skills as safety, appropriate behaviour in unfamiliar places, learning and working in new settings.
 Each primary class takes an overnight field trip in the second half of the year to particularly foster our students in developing their independence.
 For each field trip information will be sent home by the classroom teacher and parents/ guardians will be asked to give permission for their child to attend the trip.
+Students without bus cards will be responsible for thier public transportation costs associated with field trips.